Fort Advance |

 Capt.
 Joseph Nail's Fort located on the north side of the Broad River at Deep (Deer ?)
 Creek, near present-day Nickville.
 Attacked by Creek Indians in August 1778, and again by Cherokee Indians in November 1778.
 It was destroyed by Indians and rebuilt at least once.
 It was in use by the militia in February 1779.

-Col. John Dooly's Fort, also known as "Lee's Old Place", located near the mouth of Soap Creek at the Savannah River.
+Col. John Dooly's Fort, also known as "Lee's Old Place", located at Dooly Spring near the mouth of Soap Creek at the Savannah River.
 Dooly and his men surrendered here in 1780 after Charleston, SC, fell to the British.
-Dooly was later killed by Tories while on parole as a POW.
+Dooly was later killed by Tories while on parole.
 Site is now probably under the waters of Clark's Hill (J. Strom Thurmond) Lake.

 Stephen Heard's Fort (1774) located at the mouth of Anderson Mill Creek at Fishing Creek.
 Briefly occupied by Loyalist troops in 1779.
 Became the seat of the state government in 1780.
 No remains.
 State marker located on GA 44 one mile south of Sandtown.